 Best AI Coding Assistants in 2026: Complete Comparison

-Compare the best AI coding assistants of 2026 including GitHub Copilot, Cursor, Claude Code, Aider, Gemini CLI, and OpenAI Codex.
-Pricing, features, and recommendations.
+Compare the top AI coding assistants of 2026: GitHub Copilot, Cursor, Claude Code, Windsurf, Augment Code, Amazon Q Developer, Cody, JetBrains AI, Aider, Gemini CLI.
+Pricing and recommendations.

 The AI coding assistant landscape has matured dramatically.
-What started as autocomplete on steroids has evolved into a diverse ecosystem of tools that can write, refactor, debug, and even architect entire applications.
+What started as autocomplete on steroids has evolved into a varied ecosystem of tools that can write, refactor, debug, and even architect entire applications.
 But with so many options, choosing the right tool (or combination of tools) can feel overwhelming.

 We have tested all the major AI coding assistants extensively.
 Here is our honest breakdown of where things stand in 2026.